Émile Mauchamp: Assassination

-He was assassinated near the pharmacy on March 19, 1907.
-He was accused of having "pernicious Christian objectives."
+Mauchamp was beaten to death just outside his medical clinic in Marrakesh on March 19, 1907.
+The event was the culmination of anti-European sentiment that was a reaction to the inaction of the Moroccan sultan to counter European influence.

 Funeral

-Émile Mauchamp was given a national funeral and was awareded the medal of the Legion of Honour posthumously.
+Émile Mauchamp was given a national funeral and was awarded the medal of the Legion of Honour posthumously.

 His funeral on April 11, 1907, was attended by a massive crowd including several political figures such as the French Minister of Foreign Affairs Stephen Pichon.
 Mauchamp's casket arrived at the station of Chalon-sur-Saône at 9 am, draped in the French flag.
 His coffin was displayed on a catafalque placed in front of the town hall.
 No fewer than 7 speeches were made.
 The funeral procession then headed to the Cemetery of the East; shopkeepers lowered their curtains.
 He was interred in the intimacy of his family, but the citizens had an opportunity to pay their last respects.

 Monuments

 A bronze sculpture by Pierre Curillon placed in Chabas Square in the memory of Dr. Émile Mauchamp was inaugurated on August 21, 1910.
 The statue features a Moroccan woman extending an arm toward the doctor while holding her son in the other arm.
 German soldiers stole the statue in World War II.
-A road in Chalon-sur-Saône leading toward the old prison still bears his name.
+A street in Chalon-sur-Saône leading toward the courthouse still bears his name.